 Eventually, they know how to combine the different elements of phonics to produce new words.
 Gradually, the child may discover new words and it will come as an automatic reflex.

-Teaching to a young child is not an easy task unless you have the passion and patient.
-Their young mind is restless unless you are able to keep them occupy and interested.
+Teaching a young child is not an easy task unless you have passion and patience.
+Their young mind is restless unless you are able to keep them occupied and interested.
 Their attention span is short and can be easily diverted from the slightest disturbances.

 Read By Ear Training

-Start by ear training because by hearing the sound of the individual units, that would help them to know that these individual units can form to make up a word.
-Soon, with lots of practice and the understanding of the concepts, your child will be able to mimic you and learn to make a sound to match the letters and eventually to combine each all to form a word.
+Start by ear training because hearing the sound of the individual units would help them to know that these individual units can form to make up a word.
+Soon, with lots of practice and an understanding of the concepts, your child will be able to mimic you and learn to make a sound to match the letters and eventually combine them all to form a word.